 But the best audio quality comes with XLR microphones.

-4. Mixing Equipment
+4. Mixing Live Video Stream Equipment

-Another critical tool in your live streaming belt is an audio mixer.
+Another critical tool in your live streaming setup is an audio mixer.
 Apart from helping you use multiple microphones and audio sources in your stream, it will also help you adjust the sound levels, EQ, compression, and gain – giving you a good grasp of your audio output.

 Although mixing your live streaming audio setup is optional, you can’t ignore it if you’re into multi-camera streaming or if you want to perfect the sound of your live videos but can’t afford the luxury of studio equipment.